openstack/glance/doc/source/glance.rst

                           requests.
 The server certificate will not be verified against any certificate authorities.
                           This option should be used with caution.
+    -R REGION, --region=REGION
+                          When using keystone authentication version 2.0
+                          or later this identifies the region name to use when selecting the service endpoint.
+Where more than one region endpoint is available a region must be provided.
     --limit=LIMIT         Page size to use while requesting image metadata --marker=MARKER       Image index after which to begin pagination --sort_key=KEY        Sort results by this image attribute.